Professor and Director of Graduate Studies

 of domestic violence laws across developing countries.

 Fallon, Kathleen, Anna-Liisa Aunio, and Jessica Kim.
-Forthcoming.
+2018.
 "Decoupling International

 Fallon, Kathleen, Alissa Mazar, and Liam Swiss.
 2017. " The Benefits of Maternity Leave."
 World Development.
 96: 102-118.